PoCInnovation/Workshops/software/29.Flask/README.md

 Instead of duplicating your decorators with the only change being the method, you should use [flask_restful](https://flask-restful.readthedocs.io/en/latest/index.html) to handle this case in a cleaner way :rocket:

-> :bulb: You can return an array of strings corresponding to the todos' content, we don't need the other fields
+> 💡 You can return an array of strings corresponding to the todos' content, we don't need the other fields

 ## To go further